-Robert L. Bailey currently is Chairman of the Board of Directors of PMC-Sierra ("PMC") since 2005 and also served as PMC's Chairman from February 2000 until February 2003.
-Mr. Bailey has been a director of PMC since October 1996.
+Robert L. Bailey was the Chairman of the Board of Directors of PMC-Sierra ("PMC") from 2005 until May 2011 and also served as PMC's Chairman from February 2000 until February 2003.
+Mr. Bailey served as a director of PMC from October 1996 to May 2011.
 He also served as the President and Chief Executive Officer of PMC from July 1997 until May 2008.
-PMC is a leading provider of broadband communication and semiconductor storage solutions for the Internet.
-Mr. Bailey currently serves on the Board of Directors of Entropic Communications, Inc. Mr. Bailey holds a BS degree in Electrical Engineering from the University of Bridgeport and an MBA from the University of Dallas.
+PMC is a leading provider of broadband communication and semiconductor storage solutions for the next-generation Internet.
+Mr. Bailey currently serves on the Board of Directors of Entropic Communications.
+Mr. Bailey holds a BS degree in Electrical Engineering from the University of Bridgeport and an MBA from the University of Dallas.
+He has served on our Board of Directors since 2007.